arm-education/ai-portal-android-app-image-to-image/README.md

-# Arm AI Portal image analysis Android application
+# Image Analysis Android application

 This Android application accompanies Arm Learning Paths for running image models from the Arm AI Portal.
 It is intended for learning how model-specific adapters run on devices and is not a reference production application.